maxmatical/ml-cheatsheet/fastai tips/general tips/README.md

 multi-gpu training in notebooks: https://github.com/philtrade/mpify

+# Diagnose model performance
+1. train model
+2. predict on training data
+3. Sort by loss/class confusion (eg diff between top k logits/predicted probs)
+4. Use this as a guide to prioritize data collection
+  - Relabel as needed

+**Tip:** Can use class loss/confusion and generate unlabelled data pseudolabels (if you have unlabelled data) to prioritize classes for manual labelling
+  - eg `cats` and `dogs` get confused a lot in validation data, predict on unlabelled dataset, and focus on predictions of `cats` and `dogs` for manual labelling

 # production setting considerations
 - have train/val/test set
 - test set small set of gold standard data points